bmanders716/bmanders716.github.io/cookbook.md

                1 tablespoonful of bread crumbs
                1 tablespoonful of bread crumbs.

-               1†oz. of butter  [in Sweetbreads ‡ la BÈchamel recipe] 1†oz. of butter.
+               1‡Ø∫. of butter  [in Sweetbreads ‡†¨a BÈ£®amel recipe] 1‡Ø∫. of butter.

 Simmer them in the stock until they are quite tender Simmer them in the stock until they are quite tender.